Thyroid eye disease (TED) occurs in around

 These surgeries are used to manage symptoms and restore the function and appearance of the eye.

-Talk with your doctor about the best options for treating your TED.
+If you have TED, consider speaking with a doctor about the best options for treating the condition.